20488 - THEATRE FESTIVALS AND LIVE PERFORMANCES

 - European public policies for the performing arts.

-- Analysis of the performing art scene in Milan.
+- Desk analysis of the performing art scene in Milan.

 - Interviews and lectures with artists, policy makers and practitioners.